Improved algorithms of quantum imaginary time evolution for ground and excited states of molecular systems: Results

-In this section, we first consider the consequence of the factor of $\frac{1}{\sqrt{c}}$ in $b_\mu$ (but not in $M_{\mu\nu}$), as derived in the original proposal of Ref.~[\onlinecite{Motta20}] and used in other studies\cite{Gomes20, Yeter-Aydeniz20, Sun21, Yeter-Aydeniz21, Huang22}.
-To be explicit, the previous algorithm uses Eq.~(\ref{eq:b_prev}).
-According to our analysis in Section~\ref{sec:QITE}, its expansion order is inconsistent in that $c$ contains the $O(\Delta\beta)$ dependence.
-Therefore, in the original equation, to our understanding, the update is incorrectly scaled by $\frac{1}{\sqrt{c}} < 1$, leading to a significant deceleration of the convergence if $\Delta\beta$ is large ($\frac{1}{\sqrt{c}}$ is small).
+Let us now consider and demonstrate the consequence of the factor of $\frac{1}{\sqrt{c}}$ in $b_\mu$ (but not in $M_{\mu\nu}$), as derived in the original proposal of Ref.~[\onlinecite{Motta20}] and used in other studies\cite{Gomes20, Yeter-Aydeniz20, Sun21, Yeter-Aydeniz21, Huang22}.
+According to our analysis in the Supplementary Information, its expansion order is inconsistent in that $c$ contains the $O(\Delta\beta)$ dependence.
+Therefore, in the original equation, to our understanding, the update is incorrectly scaled by $\frac{1}{\sqrt{c}}$ ($< 1$ in many cases), leading to a significant deceleration of the convergence if $\Delta\beta$ is large.
 For small molecules like H$_2$, this behavior is virtually invisible and thus may have been overlooked.
 However, it is anticipated to have a greater influence on large molecules because $c$ increases exponentially with the energy.

-The test systems used here are the BeH$_2$ molecule at equilibrium (R$_{\rm e} = 1.334$) and the N$_2$ molecule at equilibrium and dissociation (R$_{\rm e} = 1.098$ and R$_{\rm dis} = 2.5$ \AA, respectively).
-The initial state is HF, and the UCCGSD-based QITE is used to propagate the initial state with different time steps, $\Delta\beta = 0.01, 0.05$, and $0.1$.
-For BeH$_2$, the Be 1$s$ orbital is frozen, whereas for N$_2$, the 1$s$ and 2$s$ orbitals are frozen.
+The test systems used here are the linear BeH$_2$ molecule at equilibrium (R$_{\rm e} = 1.334$ {\AA}) and the N$_2$ molecule at equilibrium and dissociation (R$_{\rm e} = 1.098$ and R$_{\rm dis} = 2.5$ \AA, respectively).
+The initial state is set to HF, and the UCCGSD-based QITE is used to propagate the initial state with different time steps, $\Delta\beta = 0.01, 0.05$, and $0.1$ {\it a.u.}.
+We have used the STO-6G Gaussian basis set to represent atomic orbitals.
+The Be 1$s$ orbital and the N 1$s$ and 2$s$ orbitals are frozen.
 For the dissociating N$_2$, we have used the L2 regularization to stabilize the linear equation with a regularization constant of $10^{-7}$.